michecode/salad/README.md

 Follow the `.env.sample` and fill `.env.local` with secrets I've given or your own API keys

+1. Use node version defined by running `nvm use`
+2. Install packages with `yarn`
+3. Create `.env.local.` file with the keys shown in `.env.sample`.
+Supply the values provided or provide your own Unsplash developer API keys.
+4. Apply database migrations with `yarn db:migrate:dev`
+5. Generate Prisma client with `yarn db:generate`
+6. Seed database with data from Unsplash by running `yarn seed`
+7. Ready to boot with `yarn dev`!

 ```
 nvm use
 yarn
+(create env file before using database commands)
 yarn db:migrate:dev
 yarn db:generate
 yarn seed